-In this paper, we first proposed a routing algorithm for images collection in a WMSN adapted to a specific case of use which is elders monitoring in domestic areas.
-Then we implemented our algorithm in a generic platform based on Arduino Mega 2560 multimedia sensors.
+In this paper, we have first proposed a routing algorithm for images collection in a WMSN adapted to the specific use case of elders monitoring in domestic areas.
+Then we have implemented our algorithm in a generic platform based on Arduino Mega 2560 multimedia sensors.
 The presented solution may be seen as an alternative for regular monitoring platforms based on fixed cameras.
-It may offer some advantages compared to the latter in terms of mobility, simplicity of network expansion and thus covered area, and continuity of service compared to fixed cameras in case of energy breakdown (power cut off).
+It may offer some advantages in terms of mobility, simplicity of network expansion and thus covered area, and continuity of service in case of energy breakdown (power cut off) compared to regular platforms with fixed cameras.
+Finally, as detailed in section 5, we have identified several ideas for our future works to improve the performances of our current platform but also to extend it to the context of large scale urban wireless video surveillance.